Devotional (video)

 Devotional – A Performance Filmed by Anton Corbijn is a video release by the English electronic music band Depeche Mode, featuring almost an entire concert from their 1993 Devotional Tour, filmed in Barcelona (Palau Sant Jordi), Liévin (Stade Couvert Régional) and Frankfurt (Festhalle).
 It was directed by Anton Corbijn, and released in 1993.
 It was nominated for the Grammy Award for Best Long Form Music Video in 1995.
-The soundtrack was recorded in Liévin, Stade Couvert Régional, on 29 July 1993.